 4) Consider the site’s service, value, and performance on the mobile device.
 Again, Google is very likely to weigh in heavy on how you deliver a good user experience through mobile.

 1) Ad ranking is determined by Bid Price (BP) and Quality Score (QS): Ad Rank = BP x QS

 2) The ad with the highest Ad Rank gets the top position.
 Although that won’t guarantee you the 1st position in SERP (search engine result page).
 I have tested this, but your quality plays a significant role in suppressing your ad position regardless of spending.

 What advertisers pay

-1) Paid price is the bid amount the price is set by the advertiser below him/her.
+1) Paid price is the bid amount set by the advertiser below them.

 2) Advertisers do not necessarily pay the max bid price.

-3) High quality score will yield lower price or CPC.
+3) The high-quality score will yield a lower price or CPC.